 • Monitor your accounts and financial information.
 It’s not always enough to just look at a monthly statement.
 A fraudulent transaction could be 30 days old by the time you see it.
 Check your accounts periodically throughout the month with online banking services.

 • Report anything out of the ordinary.
 Timing is important.
 Contact your insurance provider and financial institution and ask if they offer any type of assistance.
 Many provide identity theft protection services.

 If you think you may be a victim of account takeover, call your bank, credit union, insurer or financial planner to see if they offer identity theft management services.
 Some financial institutions offer this service for free, as a perk for being a member or account holder.

-Raul Vargas is a manager in the Identity Theft 911 Fraud Resolution Center.
+Raul Vargas is a manager in the IDT911 Fraud Resolution Center.